 How to Do Blind Hiring – From Screening to Interview Tools

-Hopefully, you’re sold on the value of blind hiring and the benefits of removing bias to create a more diverse workforce.
+Hopefully, you’re now sold on the value of blind hiring and the benefits of removing bias to create a more diverse workforce.

 #1 – Neutral Job Descriptions – Textio

 Without knowing it, your job descriptions could be turning candidates off.
-Sub-consciously certain groups react negatively to particular words or phrases which other candidates wouldn’t think twice about.
+Subconsciously, certain groups react negatively to particular words or phrases which other candidates wouldn’t think twice about.